Saro Armenian, D.O., M.P.H.

-Saro Armenian, D.O., M.P.H., is the chair of the Department of Pediatrics, Barron Hilton Chair in Pediatrics, The Norman and Sadie Lee Foundation Professor in Pediatrics, and director of the Childhood, Adolescent and Young Adult Survivorship Program at City of Hope.
+, is the Barron Hilton Chair in Pediatrics, and director of the Childhood, Adolescent and Young Adult Survivorship Program at City of Hope.
 In this capacity, he oversees the active follow-up of one of the largest groups of survivors of pediatric and young adult cancers in the United States.
 Dr. Armenian is deeply committed to improving the lives of cancer survivors through innovative state-of-the-art research, excellence in clinical care, and personalized patient and family education.
 He has championed the importance of integrated multidisciplinary care that is at the heart of the care provided in the survivorship clinic.
-Dr. Armenian and his team look forward to welcoming you to this one of a kind program.
+Dr. Armenian and his team look forward to welcoming you to this one-of-a-kind program.

 Rusha Bhandari, M.D., M.S., is a pediatric hematologist/oncologist with a special interest in pediatric leukemia.
 In addition to providing clinical care within the survivorship program, much of her work focuses on nutrition and metabolic disorders in childhood cancer survivors.

 Karla Wilson, R.N., M.S.N., FNP-C , is a nurse practitioner who has over 45 years of experience in pediatric oncology and has a special interest in children with brain and spinal tumors.
 She has specialized in the area of childhood, adolescent and young adult cancer survivorship since 2006 and provides clinical care for patients in City of Hope's survivorship program.

 is a clinical psychologist and neuropsychologist with 15 years of experience working with pediatric oncology patients and survivors.
 She is currently working to identify and address the particular needs of adolescent and young adult patients and survivors.